neel-kumar-v/python-starterpack/README.md

 # MechMania Python Starterpack

 Welcome to MechMania!
-The python starterpack will allow you to write a python bot to compete against others.
+The Python Starterpack will allow you to write a pythom bot to compete against others.
-Two bots will be faced against each other, and then the [engine](https://github.com/MechMania-29/engine) will run a simulation to see who wins!
+Two bots will be faced against each other, and then the [Engine](https://github.com/MechMania-30/engine) will run a simulation to see who wins!
-After the engine runs you'll get a gamelog (a large json file) that you can use in the [visualizer](https://github.com/MechMania-29/visualizer) to visualize the game's progress and end result.
+After the engine runs you'll get a gamelog (a large json file) that you can use in the [Visualizer](https://github.com/MechMania-30/visualizer) to visualize the game's progress and end result.

 </div>